seamplex/feenox/README.md

  #. re-run `autogen.sh`, `./configure` and `make` to get a FeenoX executable with support for the new PDE.

 They also ought to to read, understand and mind the [GPLv3+ licensing terms](#sec:licensing).
+See below for contribution guidelines.

-# What is FeenoX anyway?
+## What is FeenoX anyway?

 ```{.include}
 doc/introduction.md
 ```

+# Quickstart

-# Download
+## Download

 ```include
 doc/downloads.md